-For Windows users, Internet Explorer updates are handled through Windows Update — and we highly advise enabling automatic updates for both the browser and the Windows security updates you’ll receive.
+Windows Internet Explorer updates are handled through Windows Update — and we highly advise enabling automatic updates for both the browser and the Windows security updates you’ll receive.

-Firefox automatically checks for updates, and will pop up a message when there are new updates to install.
-However, you can check for updates manually by going to the menu bar and clicking Firefox then About Firefox.
+Firefox automatically checks for updates and will pop up a message when there are new updates to install.
+However, you can check for Firefox updates manually.
+Go to the menu bar and click Firefox then About Firefox.
 This will bring information on the version you’re running, and if you’re running the latest it will tell you so.
 If there are updates, it will download them and tell you to restart your browser when they’re ready to be installed.

 To check for updates manually, click on the Chrome menu and go to About Google Chrome, which will tell you if you’re up to date or offer to download the latest update if there is one.

-Opera checks for updates automatically and pops up with a dialog when there are recommended updates to install.
+Opera updates are checked for automatically and pop up with a dialog when there are recommended updates to install.
 When an update notice pops up, you can choose to download it immediately or be reminded later — you’ll have to restart your browser to install updates, however, so if you’re in the middle of something, you may want to put it off.

 You can streamline this process by clicking “Automatically install updates without notification from now on” in the auto-update dialog, which will cause Opera to do all of the work for you in the future.
 If you’d rather check for updates yourself, simply go to Opera in the file menu and click “Check for updates.”